pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 The ``remove`` method requires two logical steps.
-First, we need to traverse the list looking for the item we want to remove.
+First, we need to traverse the linked list looking for the item we want to remove.
 Once we find the item (recall that we assume it is present), we must remove it.
 The first step is very similar to ``search``.
-Starting with an external reference set to the head of the list, we traverse the links until we discover the item we are looking for.
+Starting with an external reference set to the head of the linked list, we traverse the links until we discover the item we are looking for.
 Since we assume that item is present, we know that the iteration will stop before ``current`` gets to ``None``.
 This means that we can simply use the boolean ``found`` in the